Corey Dickerson Player Props: Nationals vs. Padres

 Padres Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Padres pitching staff ranks 16th in MLB.
+- The pitching staff for the Padres has a collective 8.7 K/9, which ranks 15th in the league.

-- The Padres' 3.78 team ERA ranks sixth among all MLB pitching staffs.
+- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.77).

-- Padres pitchers combine to rank 13th in baseball in home runs allowed (79 total, 1.1 per game).
+- The Padres rank 13th in baseball in home runs given up (80 total, 1.1 per game).

-- Musgrove (5-2) takes the mound for the Padres in his 11th start of the season.
-He's put together a 4.22 ERA in 53 1/3 innings pitched, with 48 strikeouts.

-- The righty last appeared on Sunday against the Tampa Bay Rays, when he threw six innings, allowing two earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.